ndubbaka/gatsby-starter-decap-cms/README.md

 ## Getting Started (Recommended)

 Decap CMS can run in any frontend web environment, but the quickest way to try it out is by running it on a pre-configured starter site with Netlify.
-The example here is the Kaldi coffee company template (adapted from [One Click Hugo CMS](https://github.com/decaporg/one-click-hugo-cms)).
+The example here is the Pragament coffee company template (adapted from [One Click Hugo CMS](https://github.com/decaporg/one-click-hugo-cms)).
 Use the button below to build and deploy your own copy of the repository:

 <a href="https://app.netlify.com/start/deploy?repository=https://github.com/decaporg/gatsby-starter-decap-cms&amp;stack=cms"><img src="https://www.netlify.com/img/deploy/button.svg" alt="Deploy to Netlify"></a>